 - Yale University (J.D.
 2015); Amherst College (B.A. summa cum laude 2011)

-- California, U.S. Court of Appeals for the Ninth Circuit, and U.S. District Court for the Southern District of California
+- California, U.S. Court of Appeals for the Ninth Circuit, and U.S. District Courts for the Southern and Central Districts of California

 - Law Clerk to: Judge Richard R. Clifton, U.S. Court of Appeals, Ninth Circuit (2017-2018) and Judge Marilyn L. Huff, U.S. District Court, Southern District of California (2016-2017)